Temple-University-CIS-4496/cis-4496-project-team-3/Docs/Data_Report/ReadMe.md

 ## Project Data Status

-Our project is focused on analyzing movie scripts to study narrative similarity and variation across films.
-At this stage, our work is centered on building a usable script corpus and validating a modeling pipeline using text embeddings and clustering.
+Our project focuses on analyzing movie scripts to study narrative similarity and variation across films.
+At this stage, our work is centered on building a clean and scalable dataset and validating a modeling pipeline using text embeddings and clustering.

-We currently have two script collections:

-- a small working dataset of about 500 scripts
-- a large script collection of over 10,000 scripts

-The smaller dataset is currently more usable and is serving as our main experimental dataset.
-The larger dataset offers more scale, but it is more difficult to clean and organize and it is not ready for full modeling.

----
+The dataset originally contained over 10,000 scripts collected from ScriptHive.
+After filtering for usability and removing low-quality files, approximately 7,000 scripts with selectable text remained.
+A deduplication process was then applied to remove exact and near-duplicate scripts, resulting in a final working dataset of approximately **4,226 unique scripts**.

+This dataset is now the primary dataset used for all analysis and modeling.

 ## Current Data Quality Observations

-The script data varies significantly in quality.
-Some files contain selectable text and are somewhat clean, while others are image-based, require OCR, or contain formatting noise.
-In addition, not all scripts can currently be matched to metadata or popularity weights.

-Main issues observed so far include:
-- inconsistent PDF formatting
+The dataset has improved significantly after preprocessing and deduplication, but some challenges remain.

+Main observations:

-- OCR-related text errors
+- text quality still varies across scripts
+- some scripts contain OCR noise or formatting inconsistencies
+- metadata such as genre and ratings is incomplete
-- incomplete or non-standard file naming
+- file naming inconsistencies affect metadata extraction
-- missing release year or metadata
-- scripts that cannot yet be joined to external weights

-Based on this, the 500-script dataset is currently the best dataset for testing and validating our pipeline.

----
+Key improvement:

+- duplicate and near-duplicate scripts have been removed, reducing bias and improving overall dataset quality

-# Current Modeling Pipeline
+## Current Modeling Pipeline

 Our team is currently building and testing a pipeline based on:

-**BERT embeddings → UMAP → HDBSCAN or K-Means clustering**
+**BERT embeddings → UMAP → HDBSCAN / K-Means clustering**

-# Purpose of the pipeline
+### Purpose of the pipeline

 - convert script text into semantic embeddings
 - reduce dimensionality for visualization and clustering
-- group scripts into clusters based on narrative similarity
+- group scripts based on narrative similarity
-- explore whether scripts form meaningful thematic or structural groupings
+- analyze trends across time

-# Why this approach
+## Why this approach
-This pipeline gives us a more flexible and semantically useful approach than simpler word-count methods.
-BERT embeddings capture richer contextual information, while UMAP helps reduce the embedding space into a lower-dimensional structure that can be clustered more effectively.

----

-# Current Use of the Two Datasets

-# Small dataset (~500 scripts)
-This dataset is currently being used for:
-- testing text extraction and cleaning
-- validating the embedding pipeline
+This approach allows us to move beyond simple text features and capture deeper narrative meaning.

+- BERT embeddings capture semantic content of scripts
+- UMAP reduces high-dimensional data into a structure that can be visualized
-- running early clustering experiments
+- clustering identifies natural groupings of similar narratives
-- checking whether cluster outputs appear interpretable

-### Large dataset (10,000+ scripts)
-This dataset has strong long-term value but is currently more difficult to use because:
-- cleaning requirements are much larger
-- file quality is less consistent
-- compute and storage demands are higher

-For now, this larger set is better viewed as a scaling target rather than the main experimental dataset.

----
+## Data Processing Summary

+The dataset has gone through the following pipeline:

+1. **Text Extraction**
+   - scripts extracted from PDFs using PyMuPDF

+2. **Filtering**
+   - removed scripts with low word count
+   - removed scripts without valid year
+   - removed scripts outside target range
+   - removed scripts without screenplay formatting indicators
+   - filtered out poor OCR text

+3. **Cleaning and Normalization**
+   - removed formatting artifacts
+   - standardized spacing
+   - converted all text to lowercase

+4. **Deduplication (Major Update)**
+   - exact duplicates removed using hashing
+   - near duplicates identified using similarity measures
+   - scripts grouped into clusters
+   - one representative script retained per group

+## Current Dataset Statistics

+- original dataset: 10,000+ scripts
+- usable scripts: ~7,000
+- final dataset after deduplication: ~4,226 scripts

+This reflects a major improvement in dataset quality and usability.

 ## Preliminary Conclusions

-At this stage, the main conclusion is that data readiness is one of the biggest challenges in the project.
-The modeling pipeline is promising, but meaningful results depend heavily on script quality, text extraction consistency, and metadata linkage.

-The smaller dataset gives us a realistic path for early testing and proof of concept.
-Once the pipeline is validated, we can work towards expanding to the larger dataset.

----
+At this stage, the dataset is significantly more reliable after cleaning and deduplication.
+The pipeline is functioning end-to-end, allowing us to extract features, generate embeddings, and begin clustering analysis.

+However, results are still sensitive to:
+- remaining noise in the data
+- outliers affecting clustering
+- incomplete metadata

 ## Next Steps

-Our next steps are to:

-1. improve cleaning and standardization of the 500-script dataset
-2. finalize embedding and clustering experiments on the smaller set
+- further refine dataset by removing outliers
+- improve metadata (especially genre and year consistency)
-3. evaluate cluster quality and interpretability
+- evaluate clustering quality and interpretability
-4. improve metadata matching and joinability
-5. work on the baseline model
-6. gradually scale the pipeline to the larger 10,000+ script collection

----
+- generate additional visualizations
+- finalize modeling and statistical analysis

 ## Summary

-The project has made strong progress in data collection, but the data is still in progress in terms of quality and completeness.
-The 500-script dataset is currently the most practical dataset for modeling, while the 10,000+ script dataset represents a future expansion opportunity once preprocessing and linkage issues are better resolved.
+The project has made strong progress in transforming a large, unstructured dataset into a cleaned and usable collection of scripts.
+Deduplication was a key milestone, reducing redundancy and improving the reliability of analysis.
+The current dataset provides a solid foundation for narrative similarity modeling and further exploration.